JCSDA-internal/eva-docs/doc/eva_developer_guide/index.md

-# Eva components
+# Eva developer guide

-This part of the documentation describes some of the components of eva with a level of detail useful to developers of eva.
+This part of the documentation describes eva with a level of detail useful to developers.
+In addition to offering a description of aspects of the code it provides information on best practices for development and provides the software API, gnerated from code comments.

 ```{toctree}